nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * manage contacts faster than a typical mouse/GUI driven app
-* maintain notes on their client, their needs, their likes/dislikes, insurance plans, applications for insurance claims, etc.
+* maintain notes on their client, their needs, their likes/dislikes, insurance plans etc.
-* get automated reminders about upcoming meetups/ notifications if they haven’t contacted clients in a long time.
+* get automated reminders about upcoming meetups/ notifications on the client's birthday.

 ### User stories